univention/container-umc/README.md

 which should be set if the UMC container cannot reach `SAML_METADATA_URL` and needs to use a cluster-internal hostname.

-For development purposes only(!) consider setting `SAML_PREFER_HTTP=INSECURE` in order to avoid https redirects and accompanying certificate woes.
+`SAML_SCHEMES` configures the preference for generating SAML Consumer Service Assertions.
+The default in UCS is `"https, http"`, which you might consider setting to `"http"` for development purposes (only!), and `"https"` for production.

 ## Container for the Apache Gateway

-Edit the following variables in `.env.univention-management-console-gateway` to your liking:
+Edit the following variables in `.env.umc-gateway` to your liking:
 ```
 UDM_URL=
 UMC_SERVER_URL=